Frequently Asked Questions

 Does a student have to have an appointment?

-Students may walk in for urgent care.
-Appointments will be scheduled for routine physicals.
+Appointments are required for health-related services.
+A certain number of same day appointments are available to students with an episodic illness or injury.
+Log in to Navigator to access the health services portal and schedule an appointment with a Salem State healthcare provider.
+Students should bring their ClipperCard and medical insurance information to every visit.
 For mental health counseling, students are encouraged to call or stop in to make an appointment.
-We do not have a waiting list, and students generally can meet with a counselor within a few days.
+We do not have a waiting list and students generally can meet with a counselor within a few days.
 If the counseling need is urgent, we will make every effort to see the student right away.

 Can I call and talk to a provider about my son or daughter's health?